-The practice had a defibrillator (AED) to support staff in a medical emergency.
-This was checked weekly.
+Emergency equipment was checked regularly by the staff however we noted that this did not include the emergency defibrillator.
+The defibrillator (AED) is in place to support staff in a medical emergency.
 (An AED is a portable electronic device which analyses life threatening irregularities of the heart and delivers an electrical shock to attempt to restore a normal heart rhythm).
+The practice manager confirmed that a regular check of this appliance would be included in the emergency equipment.